 More than half of young Australians have experienced cyberbullying.
-Here’s some ways to work with your child and tackle the problem- together.
+Here’s some ways to work with your child and tackle the problem- together and talk about cyberbullying with kids.

-Six key steps for talking to a young person about cyberbullying:
+Six key steps to talk about cyberbullying with kids

 - Listen calmly to what your young person wants to say and make sure you get the full story.